BodiAugustus/ashley_defi/README.md

 #108.
 Added an error check to useAccount to check for undefined account return which was preventing UI message in owned.js from displaying.
 Added same check to useNetwork.

 #109.
 Created hash.js inside of utils folder.
 Combined hexCourseId functionality from useOwnedCourses/s into one resuable function.
 Redistributed back to useOwnedCourses/s.
 Made all working as before.

+#110.
+Current useEffect method of subscribing to events results in way too many function calls.
+Refactored to reduce in the useAccount and useNetwork useEffects.
+Tested for reduction in callbacks, successful.